The Four Goals of Life and The Teaching of the Five Debts .

 Kama – Desire, love, and emotional fulfillment, pursued in balance with virtue and responsibility.

-Moksha – Liberation and self-realization, leading to spiritual freedom from the cycle of birth and death.
+Moksha – Moksha (Liberation) is the journey from self-realization to spiritual realization, leading to spiritual freedom from the cycle of birth and death.

 Gṛihastha Ashrama is the best platform for pursuing the four goals of life.